-- Application: Lists applications using the library. - Usage: Shows the total number of classes used at runtime out of the total number of classes that are in the library.
+- Applications: Visible only under the Runtime tab.
+Lists applications using the library. - Usage: Visible only under the Runtime tab.
+This shows the total number of classes used at runtime out of the total number of classes that are in the library.
 If none of the classes have been used at runtime, this column shows "Unused."
 When your application loads a class, the Contrast agent reports usage.
-If the class has not been used before, the usage increases.
-Click the number to analyze the library usage (page 486).
-There you can see information on classes loaded as well as the risks and policy violations associated with the library. - Status: (Contact Support to request enabling this column if not visible for your organization).
+If the class has not been used before, the usage decreases.
+Click the number to analyze the library usage (page 480).
+There you can see information on classes loaded as well as the risks and policy violations associated with the library. - Actions: Visible only under the Runtime tab.
+This is where you can tag (page 478), send (page 479), or delete (page 477) the library. - Status: Visible only under the Runtime tab and requires a minimum of the Edit (page 745) organization role to be able to change the status.
+(Contact Support to request enabling this column if not visible for your organization).
 Visible under the Applications > Application name > Libraries tab.
-There are three types to view/apply: - Not a problem: This library has vulnerabilities that are acknowledged and the risks are acceptable or the library is not used. - Remediated: The vulnerable library has been remediated. - Reported: When a library with vulnerabilities is detected by Contrast. - Select Show library stats above the grid to analyze library data for your organization.
-Each graphic displays the statistical average as well as breakdowns for each category, including library scores and the number of years by which they are high risk.
+There are three types to view/apply: - Not a problem: This library has acknowledged vulnerabilities and the risks are acceptable, or the library is unused. - Remediated: The vulnerable library has been remediated. - · Reported: When a library with vulnerabilities is detected by Contrast. - Projects: Visible only under the Static tab.
+Lists the projects using the library.